Article

 • Data imports: Whose job is it to organise, translate and parse the data?

-• Transfer of knowledge: Is the retailer expecting training on their new platform?
+• Transfer of knowledge: Is the retailer expecting / in need of training on their new platform?

 • Costs: Outline and agree these upfront, including costs for additional or alternative work.